PetiteIA/schema_mechanism/README.md

 # ▶️ Demonstration

-The agent has 5 possible actions: `Move forward`, `turn left`, `turn right`, `feel right`,`feel front`, and `feel left`. can only sense its environment through a binary feedback from its possible actions.
+The agent has 5 possible actions: `Move forward`, `turn left`, `turn right`, `feel right`,`feel front`, and `feel left`.
+It can only sense its environment through a binary feedback from its possible actions.

 ![schema mechanism](video13.gif)